hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/integration-mapping.md

 | Description              | Write brief information about the integration type. |

 Confirm establishing the new custom mapping by clicking on the `Add` button.
 Now, you're ready to utilize out-of-the-box mappings and also create custom integration mappings.

+## Creating Default Integration Mapping data for Shopify Shop Types

+Some default mapping data needs to be added when connecting a Shopify store to ensure that data flows smoothly between both systems with correct mappings.

+If you're only using the default SHOP Shopify Shop ID, this data needs to be created only once.
+However, for multiple Shopify stores, input the data individually for each store.
+The Shopify Shop ID will change and be obtainable from the header of the View Shopify Shop page in OMS.

+{% hint style='info' %} After incorporating the default mapping, please add any custom mappings as needed.
+You can find steps to map the integration for each Shopify Shop type on their respective page {% endhint %}